Message

 Program Goals

-- Expand the banking and finance program in alignment with the job market needs.
+- Expand the Banking and Finance program in alignment with job market needs.

-- NCAAA accreditation for the banking and finance program.
+- Renew NCAAA accreditation for the Banking and Finance program.

-- Promote the banking and finance profession in the community.
+- Promote Banking and Finance profession to the community.

-Why Choose this Bachelor Program at Dar Al-Hekma University?
+Why Choose the Banking and Finance Program at Dar Al-Hekma University

 - The banking and finance curriculum combines theory and concepts with practical skills needed in the job market.